tao-pr/pantip-libr/README.md

 $ ./fetch
 ```

-This would take some time to finish.
-The speed does depend on
-the quality of your Internet connection.
+The script will download series of Pantip threads in the
+specified range of topic IDs and store them in the `CouchDB`.

 **Caveat**: Please accept my apology.
 The download script doesn't
 guard against HTTP connection failures.
 If network glitch happens,
 the script poorly ends execution.

+---

 ### 2. Process the downloaded threads